What You Need to Know About Self-Hypnosis

 What Hypnosis Feels Like

 In hypnosis, your mind and body can unwind and release tension.
 Images, thoughts, sounds, and feelings flow freely.
-Most people report feeling deeply relaxed and some sleep more deeply the night after a hypnotherapy session.
-For many, the stress-relieving impact of a hypnotherapy session lasts 3-4 days, or even longer.
+Most people report feeling deeply relaxed and some sleep more deeply after beginning to use self-hypnosis regularly.

 There are many stages of depth in hypnosis.
-Full alertness is characteristic of the lightest stages - you hear every word the therapist says.
+Full alertness is characteristic of the lightest stages - you are aware of where you are and hear the sounds happening around you.
 In moderate stages your mind wanders off and returns.
-Only in the deepest stages (usually only used as anesthesia for medical or dental preocedures) is there a sense of having missed what was said.
-Many clients are surprised how aware they are during hypnosis.
+Only in the deepest stages (usually only used as anesthesia for medical or dental procedures) is there a sense of not having been fully conscious.
+Many people are surprised how aware they are during hypnosis.

-You are always in control of yourself and your actions in hypnosis.
+You are always in control of yourself and your actions in self-hypnosis.
 You will only go as deep as you are comfortable with and your mind will only accept content that it finds helpful and positive.
-If you don’t feel genuinely safe, nothing will happen - no matter what the therapist does.
-This is why choosing the right therapist for you is essential.
+If you don’t feel genuinely safe, nothing will happen.
+This is why choosing the right self-hypnosis techniques for you is essential, whether its using recordings or learning how to induce trance yourself.
+As long as you adhere to common sense guidelines and don't try to use self-hypnosis while you are driving a car or operating machinery or otherwise moving around in public, it is safe.

 How You Will Change

-It’s common to notice increased energy and commitment to changing behavior and the ability to follow through with pre-planned goals after starting hypnotherapy.
-Some clients experience “aha!” moments in which a thought pops into their mind that helps them recognize what they need to do to change.
-Others will experience insights after hypnosis during the conversation with the therapist or between sessions.
+It’s common to notice increased energy and commitment to changing behavior and the ability to follow through with pre-planned goals after starting to use hypnosis tools.
+Some people experience “aha!” moments in which a thought pops into their mind that helps them recognize what they need to do to change.
+Others will experience insights after hypnosis.
 For others, they simply start feeling better and notice behavior changing.